 There are 3 ferry services running across the North Sea from the UK to the Netherlands – Harwich to Hook of Holland, Newcastle to Amsterdam Ijmuiden and Hull to Rotterdam.

-If you are not keen on flying or simply enjoy travelling by ship then these could be good alternatives to get to Holland – particularly if you live in north of England or east Anglia.
-They are also convenient if you want to bring your own car or vehicle.
+If you are not keen on flying or simply enjoy travelling by ship then these UK-Holland ferries could be a good way to get to Amsterdam or Rotterdam – particularly if you live on the eastern side of England.

-Firstly, here is a map showing the England to Holland ferry services:
+The following map shows the 3 UK to Holland ferry services:

 1. Harwich-Hook of Holland (Stena Line)

 Stena Line runs a daily and nightly ferry service both ways between Harwich and Hoek van Holland (Hook of Holland).
 You can book the Harwich-Hook of Holland ferry here

 The 240m sister ships Stena Britannica and Stena Hollandica ply the route over the North Sea and the trip takes roughly 7 hours.
 The ships are very comfortable akin to a small floating hotel with 538 cabins, bar/restaurant and lounge facilities.
 There is capacity for up to 1,200 passengers and 230 cars.